 A natural extension of my past as a former journalist and communications agency creative director, in 2013 I completed the Harvard Medical School Continuing Education course, Achieving Leadership and Improved Outcomes in Healthcare Through Publishing.

-After five years in a productive consulting relationship with Dr. Julie Reardon, I now spend part of my week as practice manager for Lake Travis Integrative Medicine, as well as for Dr. Reardon’s mentorship platform for other physicians who want to practice medicine in a different, more life- enriching way.
+After five years in a productive consulting relationship with Dr. Julie Reardon, I now serve as practice manager for Lake Travis Integrative Medicine.
 (Our meeting was so divinely inspired I wrote a blog post about it several years ago!)

-The other half of the week, I see patients in our office as an Energy Medicine practitioner and spiritual coach.
-I’ve recently added Low Level Laser Therapy (LLLT) to the Cranial Electrotherapy Stimulation (CES) and Microcurrent Electrical Therapy (MET) devices we use to help our patients heal and feel better, often while avoiding narcotics and other powerful drugs.
+I also see patients in our office as an Energy Medicine practitioner and spiritual coach.
+I’ve recently added Low Level Laser Therapy (LLLT) to the Cranial Electrotherapy Stimulation (CES) devices we use to help our patients heal and feel better, often while avoiding narcotics and other powerful drugs.

 Always mindful of my own origins and people, I’ve been blessed and inspired by several years of working with the Andean Inka healing traditions taught to me by a beloved tribal elder from Peru.
 I’ve also been an invited guest in ceremonies with Lakota, Esto’k gna, and Taino traditions.
 Each experience is a treasure.